Patient Financial Responsibility Policy

 Patient Authorization Form (HIPAA)

 CLS Compliance Program and Reporting

 Clear Lake Specialties (CLS), its Governing Board, and its administration are committed to quality and efficient patient care; high standards of ethical and professional conduct; and full compliance with all applicable federal and state laws affecting the delivery or payment of health care, including those that prohibit fraud, abuse or waste of health care resources.
-We have developed a Compliance Program to ensure that everyone associated with CLS adheres to all applicable laws, rules and regulations.
+We have developed a Compliance Program to ensure that everyone associated with CLS adheres to all applicable laws, rules, and regulations.
 It provides employees with information and training to ensure a culture of accountability and responsibility.
-CLS Compliance Department monitors all compliance related issues through ongoing auditing and reporting mechanisms.
+CLS Compliance Department monitors all compliance-related issues through ongoing auditing and reporting mechanisms.
 The purpose of the program is to prevent any inadvertent or intentional wrongdoing.
-CLS employees and independent contractors have an obligation to become familiar with CLS Compliance Program and to certify that they have read and understood CLS Code of Conduct and CLS Compliance Program.
+CLS employees and independent contractors have an obligation to become familiar with the CLS Compliance Program and to certify that they have read and understood the CLS Code of Conduct and the CLS Compliance Program.

-The key objective of the CLS Compliance Program is to develop and implement a corporate compliance program on an ongoing basis to enable CLS to operate it’s business in compliance with federal, state and local laws and regulations and avoid wrongdoing, whether by mistake, through inadvertence, or intentional.
+The key objective of the CLS Compliance Program is to develop and implement a corporate compliance program on an ongoing basis to enable CLS to operate its business in compliance with federal, state, and local laws and regulations and avoid wrongdoing, whether by mistake, through inadvertence, or intentional.

-CLS employees and independent contractors have an obligation to become familiar with the CLS Compliance Program and to certify that they have read and understand the CLS Code of Conduct and the CLS Compliance Program.
-Any such employee or contractor who does not understand any provision of the CLS Code of Conduct or the CLS Compliance Program shall seek clarification from the CLS compliance Officer about such provision.
+CLS employees and independent contractors have an obligation to become familiar with the CLS Compliance Program and to certify that they have read and understood the CLS Code of Conduct and the CLS Compliance Program.
+Any such employee or contractor who does not understand any provision of the CLS Code of Conduct or the CLS Compliance Program shall seek clarification from the CLS Compliance Officer about such provision.